 What are crowns?

-Crowns are a fixed prosthetic device to cover up a damaged tooth.
+Crowns are fixed prosthetic devices that cover up damaged teeth.
 Dentists usually recommend crowns if you have:

 - not enough tooth structure remaining